js13kGames/cash-cats-13/README.md

-# Black Cats - Cat Collector Game
+# CashCats13K - Cat Collector Game

 A fun idle/clicker game where you manage cats that collect coins and need care.
 Built for the js13k game jam.